 You want to drink enough to stay hydrated, but not so much that it interrupts your sleep with repeated bathroom breaks.

 That’s why it’s best to spread the amount of water you drink over the course of the day.
 Don’t try to get your daily quote all down before bed.

 It may seem like a good way to catch up on rest, but it doesn’t do much to make up for lost sleep as it can mess with your normal cycle of going to bed and waking up.

 Keep regular hours, and you’ll probably snooze better and longer.

 There is little doubt that the hormone fluctuations at Menopause do interfere with many women’s sleep.

-Getting hormone balance right will be one step, and Progesterone is certainly helpful at night as it is a relaxant, but these useful articles might also be of assistance.
+Getting hormone balance right will be one step, and Progesterone is certainly helpful at night as it is a relaxant, but your diet can play a part too so this article might also be of assistance.